MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/New-MgEducationClassAssignment.md

     - `[QualityId <String>]`: The ID of this resource.
     - `[Weight <Single?>]`: If present, a numerical weight for this quality.
 Weights must add up to 100.

-SUBMISSIONS <IMicrosoftGraphEducationSubmission\[]>: Once published, there is a submission object for each student representing their work and grade.
+`SUBMISSIONS <IMicrosoftGraphEducationSubmission[]>`: Once published, there is a submission object for each student representing their work and grade.
 Read-only.
 Nullable.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Outcomes <IMicrosoftGraphEducationOutcome[]>]`:
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Application <IMicrosoftGraphIdentity>]`: identity